aasmunkv/nam-shub-01/README.md

 5. Now that you have obtained connection through given port, go back to *term1* where you can find some links which can be copied to your browser, to be able to view the notebook.

+6. Note that memory allocated by CUDA processes (e.g. in PyTorch or Tensorflow) will occupy GPU memory until the Python kernel is shut down.
+    So please make sure to shut down Jupyter notebooks on nam-shub-01 when you are done working with them.
+If you run a long training session (overnight, for example) from inside the notebook, you could consider using `exit()` in the last Notebook cell to shut down the Python process:
+    ```
+    if torch.cuda.is_available():
+        # If you want to check how much memory your processes occupy:
+        print(format(torch.cuda.memory_allocated(device), ".1e"))

+    # Make a checkpoint of the Notebook:
+    from IPython.display import display, Javascript
+    display(Javascript('IPython.notebook.save_checkpoint();'))

+    # THE IMPORTANT POINT: exit the python process to free the memory
+    exit()
+    ```
+    This will shut down the Python process and hence free the memory for other users of nam-shub-01.

 ### 2.5 Anaconda support <a name="anaconda"></a>